Fuzzwah/recipes/Breakfast_potato_volcano.md

 ## METHOD
 ### Step 1
 Preheat oven to 200˚C.
-### Step 1
+### Step 2
 On a cutting board, peel potatoes then cut each in half widthwise.
-### Step 2
+### Step 3
 Using a melon ball scooper or a metal teaspoon hollow out the potato starting from the cut side, once you have most of the potato hollowed out from that side create a smaller hole on the rounded side and continue hollowing until you can see through the potato.
-### Step 3
+### Step 4
 Place potatoes in water to avoid discoloration while you finish hollowing out the rest.
-### Step 4
+### Step 5
 Place potatoes with the smaller hole facing up on a parchment paper-lined baking sheet.
-### Step 5
+### Step 6
 Wrap one piece of bacon and each potato, tucking in the end of the bacon so it stays in place.
 You might need to use a toothpick to hold the bacon in place.
-### Step 6
+### Step 7
 Bake for 45 minutes, or until bacon reaches desired crispiness.
-### Step 7
+### Step 8
 Allow potatoes to cool slightly then press cheddar cheese into the bottom of the potato.
-### Step 8
+### Step 9
 Crack an egg over the top hole of the potato being careful not to let too much of the egg white pour over the side.
-### Step 9
+### Step 10
 Sprinkle chives over the egg.
-### Step 10
+### Step 11
 Bake for 6 to 12 minutes depending on how well done you would like your eggs.
-### Step 11
+### Step 12
 Let cool before serving.